// the above is not my code

 B is for… Builders Beware

-In this episode of The A-Z of Damp from Atlantis Damp & Timber Proofing Specialists, B is for…..Builders Beware.
+In this episode of The A-Z of Damp from Atlantis Property Preservation, B is for…..Builders Beware.

 Our Property Survey

+This blog shows why you need a Specialist Damp Expert.
 Atlantis Damp Proofing recently sent our expert surveyor to survey a local property near Knutsford, Cheshire.
 The property was a beautifully renovated cottage, which had obviously had a lot of investment put into it.
-Unfortunately, there were signs of decorative spoiling on the walls, suggesting that a damp issue was present. (more…)
+Unfortunately, there were signs of decorative spoiling on the walls, suggesting to us that a damp issue was present. (more…)

 Do I Need A Wall Tie Survey?